johanneshilden/json2tbl.js/README.md

 json2tbl.js
 ===========

-Small JS-script for turning a JSON object into a HTML table.
+Small script for turning a JSON object into a HTML table.

 Very limited in functionality, yet some ancient JavaScript theorists find it useful.